Skip to content

 Can I bring my dog up Earncraig Hill?

-Good signal on summit; EE reliable.
+Coverage is solid; count on EE.
 Fine views toward the Borders.

 Is Earncraig Hill safe in winter?